GitMocha/Mocha-Logs/README.md

 This includes basic commands like "911" to robbery rewards and admin powers.

+!!!!
+YOU MUST COPY EACH LOG LINE FOR LINE NOT JUST THE 'CREATELOG' PART.
+OTHERWISE YOU WILL HAVE ISSUES.
+IF YOU DM SAYING YOUR LOGS BROKEN AND I CAN SEE YOU HAVENT FOLLOWED THE INSTRUCTIONS AND COPIED THE WHOLE THING I WILL NOT OFFER SUPPORT !!!!

 If you have any suggestions or would like to contribute feel free to make a PR or Dm me on discord @Mocha#3333.